aapoalas/denonomicon/static/contents/types/pointers.md

 ### Pointer integers

-Any `BigInt` or `number` value can be passed as a pointer integer to an FFI symbol.
+Any `BigInt` or `number` value can be passed as a `"pointer"` type parameter to an FFI symbol.
 Usually these values are expected to either be returned from FFI symbol calls that return pointers themselves, or from the `Deno.UnsafePointer.of()` call.

 However, there is nothing stopping anyone from calling a foreign library with made-up pointer values.
 What happens when that is done is totally undefined and